FredrikThunberg/clockpage/README.md

 ## Clockpage

-so this is a simple page with a clock, and you can write your name and what you need to focus on :)
+so this is a simple page with a clock, and you can write your name and what you need to focus on, and it changes background img at certain times :)

 ## First visit